Do Unions Shape Political Ideologies at Work?: Data

+For our baseline sample, we are left with 6,063 matched establishments (and 42,441 establishment-cycle observations).
+As Table \ref{tab:sumstat_election} reports, the sample is built from 357,436 matched contributions that amount to 105.8 million USD spent by 46,719 different donors to 9,942 different recipients.\footnote{Extrapolating from our matched sample, we can estimate the total amount contributed by employees at all unionized establishments.
+We first calculate the cycle-specific average amount donated per eligible voter in newly unionizing establishments and then multiply it by the number of all workers represented by unions during that cycle.
+Summing up over all cycles from 1986 to 2010, we estimate that employees at unionized establishments have donated a total of 1.36 billion USD.
+Contrasting this number with the cost of running successfully for a seat in the House of Representatives -- which lies between \$777,000 and \$1.47 million \citep{persily2018campaign} -- highlights the sizable potential for political influence that unions could wield by impacting the donations of employees at unionized establishments.}

 \textbf{Classification of occupations.}\quad In order to differentiate between workers eligible for unionization and their managers and supervisors who are always excluded from the bargaining unit, we classify self-reported occupations of donors.
-Here, we only briefly describe the classification procedure and provide more details in Appendix \ref{sec:app_occclassify}.
 We start by mapping the free-text occupation descriptions in the DIME to the 6-digit Standard Occupation Classification (SOC).
-For this, we combine an ensemble classifier called SOCcer \citep{Russ2016}, sub- and fuzzy string matching to an extensive crosswalk of laymen's occupation titles from O*NET, as well as manual reviews of the most common occupation titles.
-Appendix Figure \ref{fig:donor_occup} shows the occupation distribution for the classified donations.
+For this, we combine an ensemble classifier called SOCcer \citep{Russ2016}, sub- and fuzzy string matching to an extensive crosswalk of laymen's occupation titles from O*NET, as well as manual reviews of the most common occupation titles.\footnote{Appendix Figure \ref{fig:donor_occup} shows the occupation distribution for the classified donations.
 While the largest share (44\%) is given by donors in management occupations, we also see substantial shares of contributions originating from lower-tier white-collar occupations such as healthcare, education, culture and sports, or financial operations workers.
-Blue-collar occupations, in contrast, account for small shares of the overall number of contributions, which is not surprising given that wealth is a strong predictor of political donating.
+Blue-collar occupations, in contrast, account for small shares of the overall number of contributions, which is not surprising given that wealth is a strong predictor of political donating.} With the classified SOC codes at hand, we categorize donors into managers and supervisors versus non-managerial workers.
+We identify managers and supervisors by using all contributions from ``Management Occupations" (SOC group 11) and adding all occupations that involve a significant amount of supervising following the NLRA definition of supervisor tasks and leveraging occupational task descriptions from O*NET.
+Non-managerial workers are then defined as all remaining donors to whom we were able to assign a SOC code.